openvinotoolkit/openvino/docs/IE_DG/integrate_with_customer_application_python.md

 from openvino.inference_engine import IECore
 ```

-## Use Inference Engine API
+## Use Inference Engine API Implement Inference Pipeline

-This section provides step-by-step instructions to implement a typical inference pipeline with the Inference Engine API:
+This section provides step-by-step instructions to implement a typical inference pipeline with the Inference Engine Python API:

 ![ie_api_use_python]